-From ROMA TERMINI railway station take the train direction VELLETRI to SANTA MARIA DELLE MOLE stop and then walk for about 5 minutes towards of the Via Appia Antica.
+From the ROMA TERMINI train station take the train direction VELLETRI to SANTA MARIA DELLE MOLE stop and then walk for about 2 minutes towards the Via Appia Antica.

 The "Mola Tomb" and remains of a funerary enclosure

 This is the 10th milestone of the Via Appia.
 This building was a huge circular tomb with a diameter of 23 metres, dating to the Augustan period (between the end of the 1st century BC and the beginning of the 1st century AD), and was probably surmounted by a conical structure, with steps leading to the top.
 The burial chamber inside is accessed directly from the road, which is a rather unusual feature, and made of blocks of peperino stone.
 It contains three cells arranged in the form of a Greek cross.